dglickmanai/pruning/wip.md

 it does not pad because max_len is not set in llama 2 I can solve this by padding online, with dataloader... with nous-llama its fine
+--
+actually problem is that not all lengths is same len(train_loader.dataset[-1]['input_ids']) != len(train_loader.dataset[0]['input_ids'])

+i need to do the padding with the data collator.. but rpmc uses 2 sentences

+ValueError: Trying to set a tensor of shape torch.Size([4, 4096]) in "weight" (which has shape torch.Size([3, 4096])), this look incorrect.
+Looks like I saved a model with 4 classes and trying to load it with 3 classes an option to fix this is to save the model for every individual number of class every time, i.e check if exists, if not load on cpu and save..